1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 ### 🔥 Hot Take: Many modern frameworks necessitate that you render the entire App client-side, which is slow.

 My issue with modern frameworks forcing declarative UI (see #1) and DOM diffing (see #2) approach is that they necessitate unnecessary rendering and slow startup times.
-Remix is trying to avoid this by rendering server-side than "hydrating," and new approaches like Quik are trying not to have hydration altogether.
+Remix is trying to avoid this by rendering server-side then "hydrating," and new approaches like Quik are trying not to have hydration altogether.
 It's an industry-wide problem, and people are trying to address it.

 In my vanilla JavaScript projects, I only re-render the most minimal parts of the page necessary.
 Template strings everywhere, and especially adding DOM diffing, is inefficient.
 It forces you to render all of your App client-side increasing startup time and the amount the client has to do overall each time data changes.

 That said, if you do need DOM diffing in parts of a vanilla app, libraries like [fastdom](https://github.com/wilsonpage/fastdom) do just that.

-There is also a fantastic templating library called [Lit-html](https://lit.dev/docs/v1/lit-html/introduction/) that solves this problem of making your App more declarative in a tiny package (less than 1KB), and you can continue using template string with that.
+There is also a fantastic templating library called [Lit-html](https://lit.dev/docs/v1/lit-html/introduction/) that solves this problem of making your App more declarative in a tiny package (less than 1KB), and you can continue using template strings with that.

 ## #4: "Frameworks Scale, Vanilla JavaScript Will Never Scale"